wermerb/trumbowyg-ngx/README.md

 ## Usage

-You can import `TrumbowygNgxModule` as many module as you like.
+You can import `TrumbowygNgxModule` as many of your modules as you like.

 The component supports both `FormsModule` and `ReactiveFormsModule`.